Brufen Tablets (Ibuprofen)

 Frequently Asked Questions

-Brufen usually begins to work within a few hours but several weeks may pass before you feel the full effects of the medicine, especially for arthritis conditions.
+Brufen usually begins to work within a few hours, but it may take several weeks to feel the full effects.

-Yes, take Brufen with or straight after food with a full glass of water.
-This may help reduce the possibility of an upset stomach.
+It is recommended to take Brufen with or after food to help reduce the risk of an upset stomach.

 No, Brufen is not addictive.